Queen's Guardsman Melts Hearts By Making Boy's Birthday Dream Come True

 “Usually I would just take the guardsmen in the guardroom as normal, but my wife and I are expecting a baby boy, and I remembered standing at Edinburgh Castle when I was young hoping to get a picture with a soldier,” Edden told London’s Evening Standard newspaper.
 “I noticed Marshall in a Coldstream guards uniform, and seeing him coming out made me proud of what I do.”

-She revealed a group of girls had also sung “Happy Birthday” to her son, a family had bought him a soldier teddy bear and Edden has also invited them for a tour of the castle ― which is one of Queen Elizabeth II’s official residences.
+A group of girls had also sung “Happy Birthday” to Marshall and a family had bought him a soldier teddy bear, she said.
+And Edden has invited them for a tour of the castle ― which is one of Queen Elizabeth II’s official residences.

 The Coldstream Guards later claimed via a lighthearted Facebook post that it had “a spot reserved” for Marshall for training in 2029.